 Eastern San Diego County and the Traditional Okinawan Dojo in El Centro, CA.

-Sensei Jim Wick, 1st Dan Shorinkan Karate, 1st Dan Kobudo, is an internationally ranked Black Belt in Shorin-Ryu Shorinkan Karate.
-He trains directly under Renshi David Rogers, Kyoshi Noujaim and has been awarded ranking by Grand Master Hanshi JuDan Shugoro Nakazato.
-He and his wife Kelly own and operate Shorinkan Family Karate in Canon City, CO.
+Sensei Jim Wick, 2nd Dan Shorinkan Karate, 1st Dan Kobudo is an internationally ranked Black Belt in Shorin-Ryu Shorinkan Karate.
+He trains directly under Renshi David Rogers, Kyoshi Noujaim, and Grand Master Hanshi Judan Minoru Nakazato Sensei and has been awarded ranking by Grand Master Hanshi JuDan Shugoro Nakazato.
+Jim Sensei travels annually to the Hombu Dojo located in Naha, Okinawa to train directly under Minoru Sensei, as well as attending the annual Cal South International Karate Camp in Winterhaven, California.
+He and his wife Kelly own and operate Shorinkan Family Karate in Canon City, Colorado.
 Their children, Zoe and Xander are also involved with the school.

 This is a brief synopsis of Okinawan Karate history.
 Please refer to the references listed below and/or your own library and resources.